luciobj/Wallapp-backend/README.md

 cd Wallapp-backend
 ```

-Create and run your python virtual environment:
+Create and run your python virtual environment.
+The example uses venv, but you can use your preferred tool:

 ```bash
 python3 -m venv venv